mdelcorvo/impute23/README.md

 information tends to be shared within the same population.
 We can use that information up to certain degree of confidence to amplify the genetic markers from a dataset.
 This process, called imputation, can use information from projects such as HapMap or 1000Genomes to make predictions on genotypes not included in genotyping arrays.
+More details about imputation step can be found in the [wiki](https://github.com/mdelcorvo/impute23/wiki).

 ## SNP effects
 Genetic variations in human genomes, especially the very common single nucleotide polymorphisms (SNPs), are correlated with